balbit/EfficientCodeScraper/README.md

 ## Adding Filtering

-Currently the program does no filtering (it simply clones all found repositories and downloads all its programming files) but it can be added through editing ```getcontents.py```, which can decide which files to download based on stars/language/size/license/etc.
+Currently the program does no filtering (it simply clones all found repositories and downloads all their programming files) but it can be added through editing ```getcontents.py```, which can decide which files to download based on stars/language/size/license/etc.

 Edit ```ext``` to change the list of allowed extensions